fauzia-s/connect-to-jenkins/README.md

 Connecting Jenkins to github.<br>
 New branch will be discovered by jenkins.<br>
 Second commit on branch.<br>
-Third commit after trigger config change.<br>
+Third/Fourth commit after trigger config change.<br>